syncfusion-content/angular-docs/angular/GettingStarted/getting-started-with-visual-studio-environment.md

 ---
 layout: post
 title:  Getting Started with Angular on ASP.NET Core using Visual Studio 2015
-description: Overview of Syncfusion Essential Angular
+description: Learn here about overview in Syncfusion Essential Angular Control, its elements, and more.
 platform: Angular
 control: Introduction
 documentation: ug